Every author has book links on their blogs and websites. But can you make much better use of them by using smarter cover image book buy links?

 If you use your Amazon book page URL as your link, it will look something like this.

-This link will send anyone who clicks on your book cover link to your book page on Amazon, and perhaps you will get a sale.
+When embedded in an image, this link will send anyone who clicks on your book cover link to your book page on Amazon.
+Then perhaps you will get a sale.

 It will look something like this: http://amzn.to/2g9hA0R

 Now all you have to do is add this link to your book cover image.
-But when it is clicked, you get a real bonus!
+But when it is clicked, you get a bonus.